preetsanjam/Web_Development/JavaScript/es2015/notes.md

     - Create a JavaScript object.
     - Convert it into a JSON-formatted string using `JSON.stringify()`.
     - Make a `fetch` call and the pass the data.
 - `async`/`await` functions, a new addition to ES2017 (ES8), help us even more in allowing us to write completely synchronous-looking code while performing asynchronous tasks behind the scenes.

+    Whenever we are working with Promises and we want to simplify the code, we can use `async`/`await` functions compared to traditional `.then()` and `.catch()` chaining.

+    We must use `async`/`await` inside a function.